Ideology of the Islamic State: Importance of Salafism

-Author Graeme Wood has noted the importance of the "governing precepts that were embedded in Islam by the Prophet Muhammad and his earliest followers" (which together with two succeeding generations of Muslims are known as the Salaf), from which ISIL insists it "cannot waver".
+Author Graeme Wood has noted the importance of the "governing precepts that were embedded in Islam by the Prophet Muhammad and his earliest followers" (which together with two succeeding generations of Muslims are known as the Salaf), from which IS insists it "cannot waver".

 Virtually every major decision and law promulgated by the Islamic State adheres to what it calls, in its press and pronouncements, and on its billboards, license plates, stationery, and coins, "the Prophetic methodology," which means following the prophecy and example of Muhammad, in punctilious detail.

-While other jihadis are salafist in doctrine, ISIL been more exacting in following early practices by "embrac[ing] slavery and crucifixion without apology," as well as a jizya tax on Christians.
+While other jihadis are salafist in doctrine, IS been more exacting in following early practices by "embrac[ing] slavery and crucifixion without apology," as well as a jizya tax on Christians.
 It has boasted about its enslavement of Yazidi women in its international magazine Dabiq.

-Despite this, ISIL/ISIS rejects many traditional Salafi interpretations and condemns the majority of Salafis as heretics.
-Major Salafi scholars of contemporary era such as Saleh Al-Fawzan, Abd Al-Aziz Fawzan Al-Fawzan, Abdulaziz al-Tarefe, Sulaiman Al-Alwan, Adnan al-Aroor, Muhammad Al-Munajjid, etc. have refuted the Caliphate claim of ISIL/ISIS as illegal and condemned them as a "rogue, criminal organisation" reminiscent of the "fanatical Kharijites".
+Despite this, IS rejects many traditional Salafi interpretations and condemns the majority of Salafis as heretics.
+Major Salafi scholars of contemporary era such as Saleh Al-Fawzan, Abd Al-Aziz Fawzan Al-Fawzan, Abdulaziz al-Tarefe, Sulaiman Al-Alwan, Adnan al-Aroor, Muhammad Al-Munajjid, etc. have refuted the Caliphate claim of IS as illegal and condemned them as a "rogue, criminal organisation" reminiscent of the "fanatical Kharijites".